TanchiQually/Profile/README.md

 # portfolio
-Simple and basic example portfolio for anyone.
+Simple and basic example portfolio for anyone from https://github.com/V1li/portfolio.git.
 Made using HTML, CSS and Javascript.

 ## Images